-Watershed's inclusion working group meets monthly and features team and board members from every part of the business.
+Watershed's Inclusion Working Group (IWG) meets monthly and features team and board members from every part of the business.
 Its aim is to explore how we can remove physical, social, economic, cultural and attitudinal barriers to engaging with Watershed across all aspects of what we do.

-It aims to be a place to guide, identify and prioritise how Watershed works with specific groups, rather than acting as a delivery agent for the whole organisation:
+It aims to be a place to guide, identify and prioritise how Watershed works with specific groups, rather than acting as a delivery agent for the whole organisation.